qiime2/docs/source/tutorials/pd-mice.rst

 Alpha Diversity
 ---------------

-Alpha diversity asks whether the number of distribution of features within a sample differ between different conditions.
+Alpha diversity asks whether the distribution of features within a sample differ between different conditions.
 The comparison makes no assumptions about the features that are shared between samples; two samples can have the same alpha diversity and not share any features.
 The rarified alpha diversity produced by ``q2-diversity`` is a univariate, continuous value and can be tested using common non-parametric statistical tests.

 Let’s test the relationship between the phylogenetic alpha diversity and evenness and our covariates of interest.